becksclair/limount/docs/adr/001-result-objects-over-exceptions.md

 - Error messages are clear and actionable
 - Failed step tracking enables debugging

-Metrics:
+Metrics (as of 2025-11-18):
-- 27+ tests written without exception handling
+- 25 tests written without exception handling
-- Zero unhandled exceptions in production logs
+- Zero unhandled exceptions in production logs (target)
-- Average test code reduction: 30% (no try-catch boilerplate)
+- Average test code reduction: ~30% (no try-catch boilerplate, estimated)

+*Note: These metrics should be reviewed quarterly to maintain accuracy*

 ## Links